McMahonCosmologyGroup/holog-exp/hardware/Supporting_Equipment/.ipynb_checkpoints/README-checkpoint.md

 | Signal Synthesizer | Mercury Systems | 2 |  DS3000  |

 ## Waveguides
+Waveguides are used to connect receiver electronics to the telescope readout, and are also used to extend the source signal closer to the telescope window.
+The specifications column details the waveguide side (WRx) or the transition waveguide ID.

 |   Item        |   Manufacturer   |   Number  |  Specifications  |
 | --------------------- | ----- | -----| ----|
 | Rectangular Horn | Custom Microwave Incorporated | 1 |  WR10  |